russolsen/md_inc/README.md

 embedded in it.

-You can also pluck out only part of the included file based on some regular expressions:
+You can also pluck out only part of the included file based on a pair of regular expressions:

     Here we are going to include only part of file1, just the lines between START and END.